Non-Profit Housing Programs

 Niagara Regional Housing is committed to diverse and creative affordable housing solutions.
-As such, we provide support and legislative direction to 66 non-profit and co-operative social housing providers across Niagara.
+As such, we provide support and legislative direction to 65 Non-Profit Housing Programs (non-profit and co-operative) across Niagara.

 Board Member Applications Being Accepted

-Niagara Regional Housing is looking for volunteers who are willing to serve temporarily on social housing provider Board of Directors for Non-Profit Housing Programs.
+Niagara Regional Housing is looking for volunteers who are willing to serve temporarily on the Board of Directors for Non-Profit Housing Programs.

 Non-profit Housing Corporations

 Non-profit corporations are privately owned and operated by an elected Board of Directors from the community at large.
 The corporations' actions are governed by non-profit by-laws and legislation, including the Residential Tenancies Act.